mercator-ocean/copernicus-marine-toolbox/doc/installation.rst

 .. note::

-    For the **Linux** binaries you need a version of Glibc higher than the one that the binary has.
-Use older **Linux** versions to access a lower version of said library.
+    For the **Linux** binaries you need a version of Glibc higher than the one the binary has.
+To check your version of Glibc, use ``ldd --version`` in your terminal.

 .. note::